ejmr/love-minor-mode/README.markdown

 2. `love-wiki-url`: The URL to the official LÖVE wiki.

-`C-c C-m` will first attempt to open any local documentation if you have it.
+`C-c C-o d` will first attempt to open any local documentation if you have it.
 Failing that, it will browse to the online wiki.